area17/twill/docs/.sections/crud-modules.md

     protected $featureField = 'featured';

-    // Optional, specify number of items per page in the listing view (-1 to disable pagination) protected $perPage = 20;
+    // Optional, specify number of items per page in the listing view (-1 to disable pagination)
+    // If you are implementing Sortable, this parameter is ignored given reordering it is not implemented
+    // along with pagination.
+    protected $perPage = 20;

     // Optional, specify the default listing order